To reach another MLS Cup final, Joao Paulo and the Sounders must stop old friend Ozzie Alonso and Minnesota United

 Monday is the first meeting between the sides in 2020.
 MLS shut down in March due to the coronavirus pandemic.
 When the league resumed regular-season play in August, it regionalized games to limit travel and possible exposure to the virus, so Minnesota and Seattle haven’t played each other.

-The last game between the clubs was a 1-0 Sounders win against the Loons on Decision Day in 2019 at Lumen Field, where Seattle recognized Alonso before the match.
+The last game between the clubs was a 1-0 Sounders victory against the Loons on Decision Day in 2019 at Lumen Field, where Seattle recognized Alonso before the match.

-“(Ozzie’s) going to be up for the game,” Sounders coach Brian Schmetzer said of Monday’s conference championship.
+“(Ozzie’s) going to be up for the game,” Sounders coach Brian Schmetzer said of the conference championship Monday.
 “He knows what it takes to win in the playoffs, but he’s just one player.
 It’s reflected overall in the entire team.
 (Minnesota coach) Adrian (Heath) has done a great job in getting them to believe, getting them to understand that they are a good team.”

 Fourth-seeded Minnesota returns with a stronger offensive attack that will put focus on Alonso and Joao Paulo in the midfield.
 The Loons appear to have the momentum with their 10-game unbeaten streak, including outscoring their past three opponents by a combined 9-0.